-Orr ran her own salon in Nanaimo for several years and is a master stylist and colour artist who brings a wealth of knowledge and expertise to the Okanagan.
+Then there is Shannan Orr who ran her own salon in Nanaimo for several years and is a master stylist and colour artist.
 She regularly attends hair shows and educational classes, and is on top of what is innovative in the industry.
 Her specialties are creative precision cuts and colours.
 She has been in the hair business since 1986 and graduated at the top of her class at Vancouver Island University.
 (One of the best hairdressing schools in BC.)
 She has had extensive training with BC hair icons Peter Waters and Jack Noesgaard.

 Now all that information is fine and good; however, what most people want is to hear from someone who has used her services.
 Just because you have a whack of courses and experience behind you, doesn't mean you are good; however, in this case, it is true.